 A new level of integrated understanding is emerging.
-Accommodation is more than just a necessity, it adds also value (an increase of benefits and reduction of costs).
+Accommodation is more than just a necessity, it adds also value (an increase in benefits and reduction of costs).
 All interrelated variables should be made explicit and measurable.
 Taking them into account earlier will save money in operation later.

 At first sight, buildings may look the same.
 They can even have the same price.
 Yet, there are differences that make one building less efficient and more costly to refurbish for the intended work processes than the other.
 The purchase price is the same, but the value for the user differs.

 The first level of value creation often used is less space with better quality and better management.
 The next level is creating a hybrid place and space, making the home and public third places between home and work a structural part of the accommodation portfolio.
 This offers the potential for change and possible innovation breakthroughs in the absence of the main social learn/work environment that avoids or sometimes even inhibit change.